Anthony Duclair Game Preview: Sharks vs. Canucks

 Duclair Season Stats Insights

-- Duclair has a goal in three games this year through 14 games played, but has not had multiple goals in any of those games.
+- In 17 games this season, Duclair has averaged 14:22 on the ice, while putting up a plus-minus rating of -13.

+- In three of 17 games this year, Duclair has scored a goal, but there are no multi-goal efforts on his ledger.

-- Duclair has a point in three of 14 games this season, with multiple points in two of them.
+- Duclair has recorded a point in a game three times this season over 17 games played, with multiple points in two games.

-- In two of 14 contests this year, Duclair has had an assist, but he has not recorded multiple assists in a game yet.
+- In two of 17 contests this season, Duclair has had an assist, but he has not recorded multiple assists in a game yet.

-- Duclair's odds on his points over/under carry an implied probability of 43.5% that he goes over.
+- Duclair has an implied probability of 43.5% to go over his point total based on the odds.

-- Given his moneyline odds, Duclair has an implied probability of 29.4% of going over his assist prop bet.
+- There is an implied probability of 27.8% of Duclair going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.